Scaffold a new service with Actions

 To avoid

-githubRepositoryrelation 404s when creating theserviceentity, setcreatePortEntity: truein your workflow under the step that usesport-labs/cookiecutter-gha@..., so the repository entity is created in Port as part of the scaffold.Github workflow (click to expand)
+githubRepositoryrelation 404s when creating theserviceentity, setcreatePortEntity: truein your workflow under the step that usesport-labs/cookiecutter-gha@..., so the repository entity is created in Port as part of the scaffold.GitHub workflow (Click to expand)

-port-create-service.ymlname: Scaffold a new serviceon:workflow_dispatch:inputs:service_name:required: truedescription: The name of the new servicetype: stringdescription:required: falsedescription: Description of the servicetype: stringport_context:required: truedescription: Includes the action's run idtype: stringjobs:scaffold-service:runs-on: ubuntu-latestenv:ORG_NAME: <YOUR-ORG-NAME>steps:- uses: actions/checkout@v4- name: Extract runId from port_contextrun: |echo "PORT_RUN_ID=$(echo '${{ inputs.port_context }}' | jq -r .runId)" >> $GITHUB_ENV- name: Create a log messageuses: port-labs/port-github-action@v1with:clientId: ${{ secrets.PORT_CLIENT_ID }}clientSecret: ${{ secrets.PORT_CLIENT_SECRET }}baseUrl: https://api.port.iooperation: PATCH_RUNrunId: ${{ env.PORT_RUN_ID }}logMessage: "Starting scaffolding of service and repository: ${{ inputs.service_name }}"- name: Create GitHub Repositoryuses: port-labs/cookiecutter-gha@v1.1.1with:portClientId: ${{ secrets.PORT_CLIENT_ID }}portClientSecret: ${{ secrets.PORT_CLIENT_SECRET }}token: ${{ secrets.ORG_ADMIN_TOKEN }}portRunId: ${{ fromJson(inputs.port_context).runId }}repositoryName: ${{ inputs.service_name }}portUserInputs: '{"cookiecutter_app_name": "${{ inputs.service_name }}" }'cookiecutterTemplate: https://github.com/lacion/cookiecutter-golangblueprintIdentifier: "githubRepository"organizationName: ${{ env.ORG_NAME }}createPortEntity: false- name: Create Service in Port with Repository Relationuses: port-labs/port-github-action@v1with:clientId: ${{ secrets.PORT_CLIENT_ID }}clientSecret: ${{ secrets.PORT_CLIENT_SECRET }}baseUrl: https://api.port.iooperation: UPSERTidentifier: "${{ inputs.service_name }}_service"title: "${{ inputs.service_name }} Service"blueprint: "service"createMissingRelatedEntities: truerelations: |{ "repository": "${{ inputs.service_name }}" }- name: Create a log messageuses: port-labs/port-github-action@v1with:clientId: ${{ secrets.PORT_CLIENT_ID }}clientSecret: ${{ secrets.PORT_CLIENT_SECRET }}baseUrl: https://api.port.iooperation: PATCH_RUNrunId: ${{ env.PORT_RUN_ID }}logMessage: "Finished scaffolding of service and repository: ${{ inputs.service_name }}"- name: Report action status to Portuses: port-labs/port-github-action@v1with:clientId: ${{ secrets.PORT_CLIENT_ID }}clientSecret: ${{ secrets.PORT_CLIENT_SECRET }}baseUrl: https://api.port.iooperation: PATCH_RUNrunId: ${{ env.PORT_RUN_ID }}status: "SUCCESS"summary: "Scaffolding of service and repository finished successfully"- name: Report failure status to Portif: failure()uses: port-labs/port-github-action@v1with:clientId: ${{ secrets.PORT_CLIENT_ID }}clientSecret: ${{ secrets.PORT_CLIENT_SECRET }}baseUrl: https://api.port.iooperation: PATCH_RUNrunId: ${{ env.PORT_RUN_ID }}status: "FAILURE"summary: "Failed to scaffold service and repository"
+port-create-service.ymlname: Scaffold a new serviceon:workflow_dispatch:inputs:service_name:required: truedescription: The name of the new servicetype: stringdescription:required: falsedescription: Description of the servicetype: stringport_context:required: truedescription: Includes the action's run idtype: stringjobs:scaffold-service:runs-on: ubuntu-latestenv:ORG_NAME: <YOUR-ORG-NAME>steps:- uses: actions/checkout@v6- name: Extract runId from port_contextrun: |echo "PORT_RUN_ID=$(echo '${{ inputs.port_context }}' | jq -r .runId)" >> $GITHUB_ENV- name: Create a log messageuses: port-labs/port-github-action@v1with:clientId: ${{ secrets.PORT_CLIENT_ID }}clientSecret: ${{ secrets.PORT_CLIENT_SECRET }}baseUrl: https://api.port.iooperation: PATCH_RUNrunId: ${{ env.PORT_RUN_ID }}logMessage: "Starting scaffolding of service and repository: ${{ inputs.service_name }}"- name: Create GitHub Repositoryuses: port-labs/cookiecutter-gha@v1.1.1with:portClientId: ${{ secrets.PORT_CLIENT_ID }}portClientSecret: ${{ secrets.PORT_CLIENT_SECRET }}token: ${{ secrets.ORG_ADMIN_TOKEN }}portRunId: ${{ fromJson(inputs.port_context).runId }}repositoryName: ${{ inputs.service_name }}portUserInputs: '{"cookiecutter_app_name": "${{ inputs.service_name }}" }'cookiecutterTemplate: https://github.com/lacion/cookiecutter-golangblueprintIdentifier: "githubRepository"organizationName: ${{ env.ORG_NAME }}createPortEntity: false- name: Create Service in Port with Repository Relationuses: port-labs/port-github-action@v1with:clientId: ${{ secrets.PORT_CLIENT_ID }}clientSecret: ${{ secrets.PORT_CLIENT_SECRET }}baseUrl: https://api.port.iooperation: UPSERTidentifier: "${{ inputs.service_name }}_service"title: "${{ inputs.service_name }} Service"blueprint: "service"createMissingRelatedEntities: truerelations: |{ "github_repository": "${{ inputs.service_name }}" }- name: Create a log messageuses: port-labs/port-github-action@v1with:clientId: ${{ secrets.PORT_CLIENT_ID }}clientSecret: ${{ secrets.PORT_CLIENT_SECRET }}baseUrl: https://api.port.iooperation: PATCH_RUNrunId: ${{ env.PORT_RUN_ID }}logMessage: "Finished scaffolding of service and repository: ${{ inputs.service_name }}"- name: Report action status to Portuses: port-labs/port-github-action@v1with:clientId: ${{ secrets.PORT_CLIENT_ID }}clientSecret: ${{ secrets.PORT_CLIENT_SECRET }}baseUrl: https://api.port.iooperation: PATCH_RUNrunId: ${{ env.PORT_RUN_ID }}status: "SUCCESS"summary: "Scaffolding of service and repository finished successfully"- name: Report failure status to Portif: failure()uses: port-labs/port-github-action@v1with:clientId: ${{ secrets.PORT_CLIENT_ID }}clientSecret: ${{ secrets.PORT_CLIENT_SECRET }}baseUrl: https://api.port.iooperation: PATCH_RUNrunId: ${{ env.PORT_RUN_ID }}status: "FAILURE"summary: "Failed to scaffold service and repository"

 First, let's create a GitLab project that will store our new scaffolder pipeline - Go to your GitLab account and create a new project.